-The criteria are a combination of what the Chancellor Search Committee (SC) and NSHE Advisory Committee (AC) identified as critical for Chancellor success and TBG's research base of indicators demonstrated by top-performing senior leaders.
-The order of the criteria reflects the ranking of importance (starting with most important) by the SC/AC.
+The criteria are a combination of what the NSHE Chancellor Search (SC) and Advisory Committees (AC) identified as critical for Chancellor success and TBG's research base of measurable roles and competencies demonstrated by topperforming senior leaders.

 ROLES: Sets of major tasks that are essential for Chancellor success.
 Can be viewed as the most important "hats" the Chancellor must wear as situations dictate.